Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Packers stats and trends

+- In Green Bay's 15 games this year, it has 11 wins against the spread.

-- So far this season, the Packers have been installed as favorites by a 6.5-point margin or more five times and are 3-2 ATS in those games.
+- So far this season, the Packers have been installed as favorites by a 6.5-point margin or more five times and are 3-2 ATS in those matchups.

-- Green Bay has eclipsed the over/under in 40% of its opportunities this year (six times in 15 games with a set point total).
+- Green Bay's games this year have hit the over in 40% of its opportunities (six times in 15 games with a set point total).

-- Green Bay is 6-2 against the spread and 7-1 overall this season when the team records more than 24.8 points.
+- Green Bay is 6-2 against the spread and 7-1 overall this season when the team puts up more than 24.8 points.

-- In games that Green Bay picks up over 379.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- Green Bay is 4-1 against the spread and 4-1 overall when the team churns out over 379.0 yards.

-- The Packers have turned the ball over 10 times this season, 12 fewer than the Vikings have forced (22).
+- The Packers have 10 giveaways this season, while the Vikings have 22 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.